 - Regulations governing the prescription, dispensing and disposal of VAD substances.

-- The VAD medication must be stored securely in a locked box.
+- The VAD medication must be stored securely in a locked box after it has been dispensed by the statewide pharmacy service.
 A contact person appointed by the person accessing VAD must return any of the medication unused or remaining after the person’s death.

 - Mandatory reporting requirements for health practitioners and employers who believe that another practitioner’s conduct in relation to VAD breaches the legislation.